top of page

 The First Five: Loretto Sisters in Historic Irish Toronto Walking Tour

-The walk will explore the early history & sites related to the Loretto Sisters and Toronto's early Irish community.
-Please see our events to register
+The walk explored the early history & sites related to the Loretto Sisters and Toronto's early Irish community.
+Read more